 Have you ever had a ring bend out of shape?
 The bottom of a ring, or the shank, is the part of your ring most susceptible to bending.
-As a fixing jeweler, I fix bent rings frequently.
+I fix bent rings frequently.
 It seemed like time to share with you what I've told my clients.

 2. Your ring is too large for your finger.

 3. Your ring was worn while lifting heavy objects or tightly grasping hard objects.
 Or your ring collided with something harder than the gold.